 If you want to wear a shirt in a community pool, it would need to specifically be a swim shirt or rash guard, and you probably need staff approval.
 A swim shirt is specifically designed to not absorb so much water, and it offers significantly more sun protection than a regular shirt.

-Of course, if you are swimming outdoors or in your own private pool, then you are free to wear a T-shirt if you’d like.
+Of course, if you are swimming outdoors or in your own private pool, then you are free to wear a T-shirt or whatever you like.
 However, there is a reason why few people do it even if they are allowed to.

 Keep reading on to learn more reasons why it’s not a good idea to wear a T-shirt while swimming, what your alternatives are, and how you can appropriately and safely cover yourself up for more privacy while swimming.